Propagation Delay

 when

-At the start of the simulation, the block output value is the value of the Initial output parameter .
-The first sample of the delay signal determines when the block output changes from the Initial output value to the delayed input signal values.
+At the beginning of the simulation, the block output value is the value of parameters Initial output .
+The first sample of the delayed signal determines when the block output changes from the value of the Initial output to the value of the delayed input signal.

 when